This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 So, what if I don’t play chess?
 I hear you.
 3D scanners are a bit like 3D printers, once you know they exist your brain starts thinking about all the possible uses and you wonder how you ever did without one.

 Just yesterday I saw a great example that is an almost unique situation.
 Someone needed to fit a new extractor fan to their old apartment building.
 Because the outside wall was so irregular, it was impossible to get a good fit without using a ton of mastic.
-So, they 3D scanned their crazy undulating wall, and then designed, and 3D printed a housing that would mate perfectly with the rough wall.
+So, they 3D scanned their crazy undulating wall and then designed, and 3D printed a housing that would mate perfectly with the rough wall.

 What Is A 3D Scanner and How Does It Work?

-When you see the results of a 3D scan, you may be convinced its magic.
+When you see the results of a 3D scan, you may be convinced it’s magic.
 3D scanning is a combination of advanced technologies and expertise in design.
 It may appear easy and achievable, but you need a little practice to get the best results.

-A 3D scanner is a device that identifies, collects, analyses, and displays the shape of solid objects in their digital form.
+A 3D scanner is a device that identifies, collects, analyzes, and displays the shape of solid objects in their digital form.
 It will capture the structural and surface design of a three-dimensional solid object using laser light and create point clouds from the surface of the object.

 The 3D scanning process involves placing the object on the bed of a digitizer or pointing the scanner at the object to be scanned.
-Specialized software directs laser light on the surface as the camera’s records shape and distance of the laser line in three dimensions.
+Specialized software directs laser light on the surface as the camera records shape and distance of the laser line in three dimensions.
 The resulting data is captured and appears as points on the computer.
 These points are referred to as ‘Point clouds.’
 This is the data that is now used in forming the digital model after scanning and capturing.
 The process is rather fast and very accurate.